burnsgregm/Data-Analytics-Portfolio/AI_ML_projects/README.md

-Of course.
-Here is the README file content in a copy-and-paste-ready Markdown format.

-Markdown

 # AI & Machine Learning Projects

 This folder contains a collection of data science and machine learning projects completed as part of my graduate-level coursework.
 Each project demonstrates an end-to-end workflow, from data cleaning and exploratory data analysis to model building and strategic recommendations.